2004 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 2. Why weren’t 2004 half dollars released into circulation?

 The 2004 Kennedy half dollars marked the third year of collector-only distribution that began in 2002.
-Following declining public demand for half dollars in commerce, the U.S. Mint ceased circulation releases in 2001 and transitioned to direct collector sales through special mint products, rolls, and proof sets sold at premiums above face value.
+Following decades of declining public use of the half dollar in commerce, the U.S. Mint officially ceased circulation releases after 2001 and shifted to direct collector sales through special mint products and proof sets sold at premium prices.

 3. What makes high-grade 2004 half dollars so valuable?